Sulojan2027/Analog-Wall-Following-Robot/README.md

 - **Our Journey**: Videos and images capturing the development, testing, and final demonstration of the robot.

 ## **Team Contributions**
 This project is a collaborative effort by our dedicated team, where each member contributed to different aspects of the design, assembly, and testing.
-Full credits are provided in the `Credits.md` file.

 ## **Why This Project Matters**
 This project demonstrates how fundamental principles of analog electronics can be used to solve complex problems.
 It serves as a resource for students and enthusiasts interested in exploring the potential of analog systems.